roniemartinez/dude/docs/advanced/13_selenium.md

 ## Limitations

-1Selenium does not support XPath 2.0, therefore not allowing regular expression.
+1. Selenium does not support XPath 2.0, therefore not allowing regular expression.

 ## Examples